 3. Understand and acknowledge that Genians may develop similar or identical material to the Participant's submission, and waive any claims that may arise due to similarity to the Participant's submission.

-4. Guarantees that the participant's submission is his or her work, that he or she has not used information owned by another person or organization, and that he or she has a legal right to provide the submission to Genians.
+4. Guarantees that the participant's submission is your own work, that you have not used information owned by another person or organization, and that you have a legal right to provide the submission to Genians.
+(Revised January 26, 26)

 5. If an invention, etc. is a work, the participant shall not claim or exercise the copyright on the work against the company and the person designated by the company.